inonreuven/MNIST_Classifier/README.md

 output: 10
 W-matrix: torch.Size([10, 64])
 ```
+the output as expected - first neuron layer holds 1 full image of 784 pixels and the first hidden layer outputs 128 values.
+Each value is a sum of all the weights multiplied by the corrisponding pixel. the next hidden layer is reading the 128 values in each neuron after multiplication with the new weights.
+The output is 64 values as an input to the last linear operation, and the output is 10 values corrisponding to 10 digits.

 **cross entropy** - The cross entropy is the negative log of the **Sofmax function**.